-Let's continue working with the previous example: the application retrieves some system state upon start-up, perhaps not the most recent one.
+Let's continue working with the previous example.
+Let's imagine that the application retrieves some system state upon start-up, perhaps not the most recent one.
 What else does the probability of collision depend on, and how can we lower it?